The Who: The Who Hits 50! and beyond

-In October 2013, Townshend announced the Who would stage their final tour in 2015, performing in locations they have never played before.
+In October 2013, Townshend announced The Who would stage their final tour in 2015, performing in locations they have never played before.
 Daltrey clarified that the tour was unrelated to the band's 50th anniversary and indicated that he and Townshend were considering recording new material.
-Daltrey stated, "We can't go on touring forever ... it could be open-ended, but it will have a finality to it."
+Daltrey stated, "We can't go on touring forever ... it could be open-ended, but it will have a finality to it".

-Jones reunited with the Who in June 2014 at a charity gig for Prostate Cancer UK his Hurtwood Polo Club, alongside Jeff Beck, Procol Harum and Mike Rutherford.
-Later that month, the Who announced plans for a world tour with a possible accompanying album.
-In September, the Who released the song "Be Lucky", which was included on the compilation The Who Hits 50! in October.
+Kenney Jones reunited with The Who in June 2014 at a charity gig for Prostate Cancer UK in his Hurtwood Polo Club, alongside Jeff Beck, Procol Harum and Mike Rutherford.
+Later that month, The Who announced plans for a world tour with a possible accompanying album.
+In September, The Who released the song "Be Lucky", which was included on the compilation The Who Hits 50! in October.
 That November, the group released a virtual reality app co-designed by Daltrey's son, Jamie, featuring events and images from the band's history.

 The Who headlined 2015's Hyde Park Festival in June, and two days later, the Glastonbury Festival.
 Townshend suggested to Mojo that it could be the group's last UK gig.
-To coincide with The Who's 50th anniversary, all studio albums, including the new compilation, The Who Hits 50!, were reissued on vinyl.
+To coincide with The Who's 50th anniversary, all studio albums, and the new compilation The Who Hits 50!, were reissued on vinyl.
 In September 2015, all remaining US tour dates were cancelled after Daltrey contracted viral meningitis.
 Then Townshend promised the band would come back "stronger than ever".

 The Who embarked on the Back to the Who Tour 51! in 2016, a continuation of the previous year's tour.
 This included a return visit to the Isle of Wight Festival (at the Seaclose Park in Newport) on 11 June opening date.
 After 13 concerts, it concluded with a performance at the Desert Trip festival at the Empire Polo Club in Indio, California on 16 October.
-In November, the Who announced that five UK dates the following April (previously scheduled for that August and September) would include a full live performance of Tommy.
+In November, The Who announced that five UK dates the following April (previously scheduled for that August and September) would include a full live performance of Tommy.
 The five-date tour was renamed "2017 Tommy & More" and included the largest selections from the album since 1989.
 Two preliminary concerts at the Royal Albert Hall for the Teenage Cancer Trust on 30 March and 1 April featured Tommy in full.

 In January 2019, the band announced the Moving On!
-Tour.
-The tour began on 7 May in Grand Rapids, Michigan, but was interrupted during a show in Houston, Texas on 26 September 2019 after Daltrey lost his voice.
-The COVID-19 pandemic put the remainder of the tour on hold.

-On 6 December 2019, the Who released their first studio album in thirteen years, Who, to critical acclaim.
+Tour, followed by their first studio album in thirteen years, Who, to critical and commercial success.